FranciscoMoretti/site/data/blog/comparing-deep-research-uis.md

 ![Perplexity UI - 1](/assets/ui-perplexity-1.png)

-**Perplexity** takes a streamlined approach to research presentation.
+**Perplexity** takes a simple approach to research presentation.
 Their interface emphasizes **readability** while maintaining the contextual richness needed for deep research tasks.

 The main answer or "report" appears as a standard message in the chat, with no special formatting to distinguish it from other messages.
-This simplifies the UI but might make it harder for users to identify the final answer among intermediate research steps.
+This simplifies the UI but might make it harder for users to identify the final answer among regular conversation messages.

 What stands out most about Perplexity is its treatment of **sources**.
 Sources appear in **two distinct places**: